Magic Kaito: Characters

-Aoko's father (known as Mace Fuller in Funimation's Case Closed dub), is a loud, aggressive Tokyo Metropolitan Police inspector assigned to capture Kaito Kid.
+Aoko's father (known as Mace Fuller in Funimation's Case Closed dub), a loud, aggressive Tokyo Metropolitan Police inspector assigned to capture Kaito Kid.
 Tirelessly devoted to his work, he is (much to Aoko's dismay) frequently absent-minded at home.
 His Japanese voice actors are Unshō Ishizuka (1997–2018) and Kōji Ishii (2019–present) and his English voice actor is Jay Jones.